ah27182/sami_problems/safe_path/README.md

 ![Alt Text](https://media.giphy.com/media/ddnzFx3r0W9tjXsKDc/giphy.gif)

-While the `faster_safe_path.py` actaully attempts to find a path, using only the mines, which can traverse from top to bottom.
+While `faster_safe_path.py` actually attempts to find a path, using only the mines, which can traverse from top to bottom.
 If such a path exsists, then that must mean there is no way to cross the field safely.
 ![Alt Text](https://media.giphy.com/media/2zZOjNOAkmC2pZfoU3/giphy.gif)